Select your location:

 If necessary, patient-specific optimizations to the medication can be made in this step.
 Both patient and hospital benefit from the pharmacist’s expertise that improves the therapy.

 The preparation, production and distribution of individual patient-specific unit dose medications takes place in the central pharmacy.
 The unit dose package is a small overpack that contains single doses.
 The advantage is that the medications remain in their original packaging, which avoids contamination.
-All patient-individual unit doses are then bundled on a ring and distributed to the wards via a hospital's internal pneumatic tube system or via autonomous transport robots.
+All patient-individual unit doses are then bundled on a ring and distributed to the wards via a hospital's internal pneumatic tube system

 On the wards, the nursing staff administers the dosed medication to the patients.
 Each unit dose ring carries a specific label that shows the patient's name and important dosage and intake information.
 The administration is noted in the electronic medical record and therefore traceable.